grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 First of all, plugins don't need to have strongly typed queries.
 While this lowers the barrier for plugin development, plugins that don't define types are harder to scale and maintain.
 The first step in this guide is to add the required files to define the plugin query.

 See the following example: [grafana-plugin-examples#400](https://github.com/grafana/grafana-plugin-examples/pull/400).
 As you can see, there are multiple files to create.
-These files will be used for both generating OpenAPI documentation and validating that the received queries are valid but it's a feature still in progress that isn't available yet.
+These files will be used for both generating OpenAPI documentation and validating that the received queries are valid (but it's a feature still in progress that isn't available yet).

 Create these files: